 Monitoring protocols for introduced fauna and flora to determine success of pest and weed species management objectives will be contained in the updated Lake Vermont Mine Pest and Weed Management Plan.
 Monitoring will be conducted every six months, or as required, in response to biosecurity risk developments.
 The success of biosecurity measures and management actions will be audited at defined intervals as specified within the Management Plan.
-Pest and weed biosecurity risks identified through monitoring will be acted on in accordance with the Pest and Weed Management Plan protocols.
+Pest and Weed Management Plan protocols.
 Table 12.3 provides recommended objectives, actions and timeframes for a potential monitoring program for the proposed project and as updates to existing monitoring programs.
 The management of biosecurity risks are shown on Figure 3.24, Project Description, including the proposed location of washdown facilities and exclusion fencing around storage compounds.